OzoneOne/COSC-345/readme.txt

 - where's wally, but wally is invisible
 - app that takes you to a site or youtube video with 0 views
 - google maps game drops you in a random location (similar to geoguessr) and you have to find the nearest airport
+- rhythm game where level is based on music
+- rudimentary music-making (enabling / disabling loops?)
+- note-taking with collapsible notes
+- task management but with gameified
+  - completing tasks lets you grow a creature

 Target audience?
  - University students